Wasm plugin

 /*

-When HookIn() includes HOOK_POINT_HTTP_RESP, it will be called before the HTTP response parsing is completed and returned.
+When HookIn() includes HOOK_POINT_HTTP_RESP, it will be called before returning after HTTP response parsing is complete.

 */